AshishBora/csgm/README.md

 $ python download.py celebA
 ```

-Make a new folder ```data/celeA_test``` and put some images in that folder.
+Make a new folder ```data/celebA_test``` and put some images in that folder.
 These images will be used for testing the algorithms.

 Download pretrained models from <https://drive.google.com/open?id=0B0ox77cWXKmLLUhtWEt3RGdpczg> and put them in ```models/```

 To use wavelet based estimators, you need to run ```$ python ./src/wavelet_basis.py``` to create the wavelet basis matrix.

-###### Experiments
+#### Experiments
 ---
 These are the supported experiments:

-1. Reconstruction : From Gaussian measurements
+1. Reconstruction from Gaussian measurements
 2. Super-resolution
-3. Inpainting
-4. Sensing Images from the span of the generator (gen-span)
+3. Sensing Images from the span of the generator (gen-span)
-5. Quantifying representation error (projection)
+4. Quantifying representation error (projection)

 To quickly see the reconstructions, use the ```src/test_{dataset}_{model_type}.sh``` files.